 What support does Children’s Bureau provide for our resource families?

 What are the qualifications to be a resource parent (prepared for both fostering and adopting) with Children’s Bureau?

 Making the decision to become a resource parent is often filled with questions.
 We asked several of our resource parents to candidly answer the most commonly asked questions about the process.
 Enjoy this video series or visit our YouTube channel.

-Watch these Children’s Bureau families share their unique stories to foster and/or foster-adopt children in their community.
+Read about families brought together or click below to watch Children’s Bureau families share their unique stories to foster and/or foster-adopt children in their community.